stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

 on unknown Kadath, and win from them a way to that haunting and marvellous city in the sunset.
 By noon, after a long uphill ride, he came upon some abandoned brick villages of the hill-people who had once dwelt thus close to Ngranek and carved images from its smooth lava.
-Here they had dwelt till the days of the old tavern-keeper&rsquo;s grandfather, but about that time they felt that their presence was disliked.
-Their homes had crept even up the mountain&rsquo;s slope, and the higher they built the more people they would miss when the sun rose.
+Here they had dwelt till the days of the old tavern-keeper's grandfather, but about that time they felt that their presence was disliked.
+Their homes had crept even up the mountain's slope, and the higher they built the more people they would miss when the sun rose.
 At last they decided it would be better to leave altogether, since things were sometimes glimpsed in the darkness which no one could interpret favourably; so in the end all of them went down to the sea and dwelt in Baharna, inhabiting a very old quarter and teaching their sons the old art of image-making which to this day they carry on.
-It was from these children of the exiled hill-people that Carter had heard the best tales about Ngranek when searching through Baharna&rsquo;s ancient taverns.
+It was from these children of the exiled hill-people that Carter had heard the best tales about Ngranek when searching through Baharna's ancient taverns.

   All this time the great gaunt side of Ngranek was looming up higher and higher as Carter approached it.
 There were sparse trees on the lower slope, and feeble shrubs above